Superfund Site: SMITHTOWN GROUND WATER CONTAMINATION

 Superfund Site Profile

 The Smithtown Ground Water Contamination site is located in the villages of Nissequogue and Head of the Harbor, and the hamlet of St. James, on Long Island in eastern New York state.
 The site consists of an area of contaminated groundwater that has affected local drinking water supplies.
 Groundwater is contaminated with perchloroethylene (PCE), a solvent used in dry cleaning and metal cleaning.
 EPA connected affected residents to public water supplies and provided bottled water.
-EPA is also conducting long-term groundwater and surface water monitoring and putting controls in place to restrict the use of contaminated water.
-During its research, EPA could not identify the source of the contamination or a plume reaching groundwater.
+EPA conducts long-term groundwater and surface water monitoring.
+Controls are in place to restrict the use of groundwater.